top of page

 • Chronic stress, overwhelm, or burnout

-• Anxiety and persistent worry
+• Anxiety, anxiety disorders, and persistent worry

 • Difficulty setting boundaries or prioritizing self-care